 "All this violence and barbarism has paralysed the French left since January 2015," Sarkozy told Le Monde newspaper.
 "It has lost its bearings and is clinging to a mindset that is out of touch with reality."

 Sarkozy has called for the detention or electronic tagging of all suspected Islamist militants, even if they have committed no offence.
-France's internal security service has confidential "S files" on some 10,500 suspected jihadists.
+France's internal security service has confidential "S files" on some 10,500 people, although not all are suspected jihadists.

 Interior Minister Bernard Cazeneuve rejected Sarkozy's proposal, saying that to jail them would be unconstitutional and in any case could be counterproductive.